400,000 may go, as TRCN begins nationwide screening of teachers

 He said with the December 31, 2019 deadline given by the Federal Government for teachers to get registered with the council lapsing nearly two months ago, nothing would stop the council from getting rid of quacks from the teaching profession.

 “We are constituting teams in all the states of the federation and Abuja.
-Apart from our staff and others, the team in each state will include a Professor of Education from a univeristy in that state or the Provost of a College of Education in that state.
-Our teams may go out daily for, may be, two weeks and then assess the situation and go out again.”
+Apart from our staff and others, the team in each state will include a Professor of Education from a university in that state or the Provost of a College of Education in that state.
+Our teams may go out daily for, maybe, two weeks and then assess the situation and go out again.”

 On what they would be asking teachers during visits to schools, Ajiboye said teachers would only need to show their Teachers Licence and evidence of registration with the TRCN